ndbls/unholy_win32/README.md

 # ⛧ Unholy Win32  ⛧

-Unholy is a C++17 library enabling some powerful hacks within x86 Windows systems.
+Unholy is a C++17 library that provides you with some fun hax on x86 Windows systems.

-It is essentially a standard memory hacking library, except it features a unique set of tools which allow for seamless function calls with wrapped return values across process boundaries, nicknamed *bridges*.
+It is essentially a standard and minimal memory debugging library, except it features a unique set of tools which allow for seamless function calls with wrapped return values across process boundaries, nicknamed *bridges*.

 It can be difficult to understand the purpose and power of this library from just explanations without an example, so here's a very easy to digest, simplified use case of this unholy library:

->You have program `banking_application.exe` and program `hacker.exe`.
-The latter program contains the unholy library, and it uses unholy bridges to call the function `int transferMoney(int accountId, int amount)` which is internal to `banking_application.exe`.
+>You have program `wallet_application.exe` and program `hacker.exe`.
+The latter program contains the unholy library, and it uses unholy bridges to call the function `int transferMoney(int recipientId, int amount)` which is internal to `wallet_application.exe`.

 Of course that is a dramatic example, but this library is flexible and the applications could be anything, such as `game.exe` and `cheat.exe` calling `void setHealth(int value)` completely externally.
 Bridges can also be in reverse, functioning like a callback from a remote process to a local function: